mikiec84/eventFeedbackClassifier/README.md

         ![alt-tag](https://github.com/shyampurk/eventFeedbackClassifier/blob/master/screenshots/watson_classifier/watsonAPIstep3B.png)

-Step 6 : Make a note of the Username and password by clicking the view credentials link(Also make a note of the URL)
+Step 6 : Make a note of the Username and password by clicking the view credentials link (Also make a note of the URL)
         ![alt-tag](https://github.com/shyampurk/eventFeedbackClassifier/blob/master/screenshots/watson_classifier/watsonAPIstep7.png)

 ## Train NLC to differentiate the feedback comments

-We have specially illustrated simple steps to make your Natural Language Classifier up and running.
-Just follow the steps [here](trainingData/readMe.md)
+Before you can make use of the NLC service, it has to be trained to differentiate the feedback comments.
+Follow the steps [here](trainingData/readMe.md) to train the NLC service for this application scenario.

 ## Setup PubNub Functions to handle client requests

-The PubNub Functions is a microService framework that can be deployed in minutes.
+The PubNub Functions is a microservice framework that can be deployed in minutes.
 It is part of the [PubNub Data Stream Network](http://www.pubnub.com).
 It orchestrates between the user requests and calls to the NLC service to return the feedback classification for every request.

 Refer to this [README file](functions/README.md) to configure your PubNub Functions instance.

 Note : Pay attention to Step 10 in block creation.
-This is where you will use the username and password that was generated in step 6 under section "Setup IBM Watson Natural Language Classifier Service" above.
+This is where you will use the username, password and the URL that was generated in step 6 under section "Setup IBM Watson Natural Language Classifier Service" above.

 ## Test the demo with client web application